jonslo/peloton-rest-api/README.md

 # wellrested
 Open-source REST API solution for Peloton&reg; WellView&reg;.
-Add a self-managed, customizable web API to your well data management platform.
+Add a self-managed, customizable web API to your well data management platform - for on-premises, or in the cloud!

 ## Usage
 1. Build solution